Ready means three different things.

 No pitch.
 No pressure.
 A direct look at what is actually shaping your season — and whether this level of work is the right fit.

 If what you have read already sounds familiar, you do not need another deck.
-You need one honest conversation.
+You need a private conversation with enough honesty to name the real gap.

 The structure that failed this season will fail next season.
 Nothing has changed.